 The best conference room webcams

 Our top choice as the best conference room webcam is the fantastic Meeting Owl Pro.
-The team behind the Owl Meeting Pro won an Innovation Award at CES 2021 for their proprietary Owl Connect software, and really it’s well deserved.
-The Owl Meeting Pro, their flagship webcam, is a fantastic conferencing camera, and the closest you’ll get to feeling like we're sharing a room with the people we're on a virtual conference with.
+The team behind the Owl Meeting Pro won an Innovation Award at CES 2021 for their proprietary Owl Connect software, and it was a well-deserved recognition.
+The Owl Meeting Pro, their flagship webcam, is a rather genius conferencing camera, and the closest thing we've experienced yet to feeling like we're sharing a room with the people we're on a virtual conference with.

-An audio system based around eight microphones and three speakers ensures crystal-clear sound transmission in both directions, and the camera is capable of capturing a 360-degree field of view in pristine Full HD.
+It boasts an audio system based around eight microphones and three speakers.
+This ensures crystal-clear sound transmission in all directions, while the camera is capable of capturing a 360-degree field of view in pristine Full HD.
 What’s more, the intelligent speaker-tracking system is capable of following who’s talking and changing focus from one speaker to another.
-If you have big conferences (and a big budget), you can also buy two Meeting Owl Pro cameras and link them using the aforementioned Owl Connect software.
-It’s not cheap, but it is unquestionably the best conference room webcam you can buy right now.
+If you have big conferences (and a big budget), you can actually buy two Meeting Owl Pro cameras and link them using the Owl Connect software.
+It’s not cheap, but it is unarguably the best conference room webcam you can buy right now.

 If you’re working to a budget and only need a camera for relatively small conferences, the Logitech C930e is an ideal choice.
 While the short-range mic is only rated for distances of a metre or so, this should be fine for small conference rooms.
 The video quality is also very good, with Full HD 1080p resolution available and a 4x digital zoom that is great for zooming in on whiteboards or products for demonstrations.
-The 90° field of view gives you a good amount of range to work with – as Logitech points out, it’s a good FOV for including multiple people on camera while still making sure they are still socially distanced, should you need to.
+We found that the 90° field of view gives a good amount of range to work with.
+Actually, it would be a good FOV for including multiple people on camera while still making sure they are still socially distanced, should you still need to.

 If you know your way around video, then you’ll likely find yourself pleased with the features offered by the Kandao Meeting Pro.
 It is capable of bypassing a computer entirely, with an HDMI connection that can be plugged straight into a screen, monitor or mixer.
 It can produce video in Full HD resolution, encoded in H.264 and MJPEG formats, and the SD card slot allows you to record your meetings to physical format if needed.